mollymeissner/learning-journal/read07.md

 *combine two strings
 *ie.: greeting = 'Howdy';

-## Function: let you group a series of statements together to perform a specific task.
+## Function: lets you group a series of statements together to perform a specific task.
   *ie.: function sayHello() {
           document.write('Hello!');
 *If different parts of a script repeat the same task, you can reuse the function